Preserving & Canning Food

 Kiwifruit is another good winter fruit to preserve, especially if you have access to a large quantity.

-Dehydrated kiwifruit is a favourite in our household, but kiwifruit can also be used in jams, chutneys and fruit leathers.
+Dehydrated kiwifruit is a favourite in our household (it's even better than dehydrated apple), but kiwifruit can also be used in jams, chutneys and fruit leathers.
 You can also freeze the pulp for smoothies, baking or future batches of jam.

 Citrus